JMariadlcs/front-end-web3/README.md

 To do so, a local Blockchain is executed using [Hardhat simple storage](https://github.com/PatrickAlphaC/hardhat-simple-storage) repo, details are explained below step by step.

+The workshop followed to complete this repo is [this one](https://www.youtube.com/watch?v=l4r0IXjAlpc).

 ## Dependencies and Set-Up
 - Install server dependencies:
 ```bash